Donald Trump Attacks ‘Fox News,’ Says ‘Fake News CNN Is Better’

 In the past, Trump has praised Fox News and network hosts like Sean Hannity and Tucker Carlson, though he has attacked Smith in the past.
 In March, he tweeted that Smith, along with Fox anchors Arthel Neville and Leland Vittert should be working at CNN.

+According to The Daily Beast, Hannity told guest Seb Gorka that he liked Smith, but didn’t like his bias against the president.

-That may be because Smith has criticized the president throughout his term.
-Most recently, Smith has called Trump’s attacks on four minority congresswomen “xenophobic” and divisive.
+Smith has criticized the president throughout his term.
+Most recently, Smith called Trump’s attacks on four minority congresswomen “xenophobic” and divisive.

 It isn’t just Smith who has upset Trump.
 The president has lashed out at the network in general for what he sees as unfair coverage.
 Recently, the network revealed polling that showed former Vice President Joe Biden winning against Trump by 10 points in a hypothetical 2020 match-up.